Freddie Gilroy and the Belsen Stragglers: Description

 Gilroy and the bench are sculpted at twice lifescale, making the figure almost 3.5 m in length.
 The sculpture, fabricated of weathering Corten steel, took artist Lonsdale three months to make.
 Gilroy, a South Hetton brickmaker and colliery worker, served with the Royal Artillery during the Second World War and became one of the first Allied troops to help liberate Bergen-Belsen concentration camp in April 1945.
 He died in November 2008.

 Lonsdale created the sculpture as a commercial piece but also as a memorial to Gilroy and soldiers in general.
-The sculpture contains no mention of the connection with Belsen or the war and at first appearance is just an old man sat on a bench.
+The sculpture contains no mention of the connection with Belsen or the war, and at first appearance is just an old man sitting on a bench.
 Gilroy occupies one seat on the bench which, despite its height, offers visitors an opportunity to sit next to him.
 A plaque is placed in the front centre of the bench, in common with memorial benches elsewhere on the seafront.
 Text on the plaque includes a poem written by Lonsdale: